thatlarrypearson/telemetry-django-server/README.md

 avg_time = td_sum / td_count
 print(str(avg_time))
 ```
 The results were ```0:00:03.206183```, roughly 3.2 seconds between each sample.
 Not exactly promising.
+Some of the performance issues are a result of running on the development evironment.
+Will need to explore performance issues later.